SayedNadim/Inpainting-Evaluation-Metrics/README.md

 - [ ] IS

 ### Acknowledgement
-Thank you [PhotoSynthesis Team](https://github.com/photosynthesis-team/piq) for the wonderful implementation of the metrics.
+Thanks to [PhotoSynthesis Team](https://github.com/photosynthesis-team/piq) for the wonderful implementation of the metrics.